-What happens in Vegas, doesn’t necessarily stay in Vegas.
-Nevada Attorney General Aaron Ford and Secretary of State Barbara Cegavaske announced a woman from Las Vegas was sentenced in a criminal case which involved an investment scam.
+As per an old saying, “What happens in Vegas doesn’t necessarily stay in Vegas”.
+Nevada Attorney General Aaron Ford and Secretary of State Barbara Cegavaske announced that a Las Vegas woman was punished in a criminal case involving investment fraud.

 Tom Barron has Bachelors Degree from Michigan State, MBA from University of Miami and worked as equities trader for Bank of America.
 When he is covering investment news, he is spending time with his family.
 Hobbies include golf and travel.